 Another benefit of blueberries is their versatility, as they can be enjoyed raw, frozen, or dehydrated.
 You can also cook blueberries and turn them into a jam, although this destroys some nutrients.

-Hermit crabs quickly grow weary of eating the same foods repeatedly, so limit feedings to 2-3 berries, no more than twice a week.
+Hermit crabs grow weary of the same foods, so limit meals to 2-3 berries no more than twice a week.

 Are Blueberries Good for Hermit Crabs?

 Here’s the nutritional value of 100 grams of blueberries:

 Blueberries are considered a superfood, primarily due to the presence of antioxidants.
 They boost cellular antioxidant activity largely because they contain many flavonoids.

 Introducing blueberries to the diet of hermit crabs reduces oxidative stress caused by free radicals.

 Blueberries are a good source of phytochemicals, most notably ellagic acid and anthocyanins, which contribute to the blueberry’s rich color.

 Here are some ways to give blueberries to hermit crabs:

 Raw, fresh blueberries are recommended.
 Shop for organic blueberries to minimize any risk of pesticides or herbicides on the flesh, and rinse them in cool water before serving them in a bowl.